bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/elliptical-orbit-example.md

 The eccentric anomaly is $E_1 =$ {glue:text}`ellipse-time-since-perigee-E_1:.2f` radians.
 The subscript 1 indicates this is the first part of this example.

 Now, to find the time to fly to the true anomaly of 120°, we need to find $M_e$.
-This is done with Kepler's equation, Eq. {eq}`eq:keplers-equation-ellipse`.
+This is done with Kepler's equation, @eq:keplers-equation-ellipse.

 ```{code-cell} ipython3
 M_e1 = E_1 - e * np.sin(E_1)